-In a 2019 presentation to the University Senate on the activities of Transportation Services, Police Commissioner Daniel Bennett provided documentation showing that revenue from parking permits, citations, and other sources related to Transportation Operations for FY2018 (\$938,916.68), when comparted to Transportation Operations expenses (\$627,799.54) netted a sizable surplus of \$311,117.14; and a surplus despite the annual subtraction of a "General Fund Administrative Fee" that in FY2018 totaled \$116,459.83.
+In a 2019 presentation to the University Senate on the activities of Transportation Services1, Police Commissioner Daniel Bennett provided documentation showing that revenue from parking permits, citations, and other sources related to Transportation Operations for FY2018 (\$938,916.68), when comparted to Transportation Operations expenses (\$627,799.54) netted a surplus of \$311,117.14.
+This sizable surplus was accumulated despite the transfer of \$116,459.83 from Transportation Operations in the form of a "General Fund Administrative Fee."